stack-auth/stack/README.md

 ## ✨ Features

+To get notified first when we add new features, please subscribe to [our newsletter](https://stack-auth.beehiiv.com/subscribe).

 | | |
 |-|:-:|
 | <h3>`<SignIn/>` and `<SignUp/>`</h3> Authentication components that support OAuth, password credentials, and magic links, with shared development keys to make setup faster.
 All components support dark/light modes. | <img alt="Sign-in component" src=".github/assets/dark-light-mode.png" width="250px"> |